whynotlol1/python-maze-game/README.md

 - Added cursor rendering for main menu
 - **!IMPORTANT!
 Buttons are a bit bugged and will be reworked soon:tm:**
 ### #0.0.5.1 beta
-- Added a "Try again" button after you complete the first maze
+- Added a "Try again" button after you complete the maze (on the congratulation screen)
 - !NERD WARNING!
 Added an IS_RENDERED_ON parameter for buttons
 - Made it so if you are trapped, you can just press [+] to get back to main menu